-Whatever you do, don’t make the same mistake this blogger made that cost her $7,500!
+Using any old images you find on the internet will likely get you sued.
+So whatever you do, don’t make the same mistake this blogger made that cost her $7,500!

 Instead, try these websites that might have the answer for you.
 As you can get plenty of quality images for free.
 Even for commercial use, so long as you know where to look.

-Ivory Mix currently has 550+ free beautiful stock photos with new ones added each month, for signing up to her email list.
+- Ivory Mix currently has 550+ free beautiful stock photos with new ones added each month, for signing up to her email list.

-Death to Stock is a monthly paid plan (starting from $12), with access to 2500+ unique photos that you won’t find anywhere else.
+- Death to Stock is a monthly paid plan (starting from $12), with access to 2500+ unique photos that you won’t find anywhere else.
 With new ones added each month.

-Image Editing Software
+Image & Graphics Editing Software

 Perhaps once you’ve picked a stock image you want to edit it, make changes or overlay some text.
 If you do, then you’ll need to use an image editing tool to get started.

-Canva is a free and
+- Canva is a free and

-BeFunky is free to start like Canva, and has some really interesting but niche effects like their fun looking Cartoonizer, filters and touch up tools.
-But expect to pay $4.95+ for the ability to use most of these effects.
+- BeFunky is free to start like Canva, and has some really interesting but niche effects like their fun looking Cartoonizer, filters and touch up tools.
+But expect to pay $4.99+ for the ability to use most of these effects.

-GIMP is a free image editor that installs locally to your PC.
+- GIMP is a free image editor that installs locally to your PC.
 Whilst it is completely free.
 It can be challenging to learn.

-Photoshop is probably one of the most well-known image editors out there.
+- Photoshop is probably one of the most well-known image editors out there.
 While it is not a free tool, starting at $9.99 per month.
 It is a powerful tool but also tricky to master.

 Once you’ve got your images edited and ready to use.
 You need to consider optimizing those images for the web.

-Rather than struggling and trying to figure out this careful balance by yourself.
+So, rather than struggling and trying to figure out this careful balance by yourself.
 Save yourself some time by considering these tried and tested methods instead.

 An alternative tool to Windows Photo Viewer, only with so much more to offer.
 Whilst you can’t edit images like you would in Canva, Photoshop or GIMP.
 The IrfanView software has been the best tool for bloggers, I have found so far for compressing images.